SSBinks/whatsDue/README.md

 ##Problem Statement
 There are a wide variety of mobile apps that help people organize, track and complete tasks and a few that specifically target students with homework, exams and other school specific tasks.
 However, most of these applications are created for students attending secondary institutions and can be quite rigid in terms of tracking class schedules, types of subjects one may take and how frequently assignments may be assigned.
 The aim of my mobile application is to assist students who are attending post-secondary or tertiary institutions keep track of progress on their assignments and progress throughout the duration of their study of project.
 The application will avoid being as rigid as some homework applications and yet will be more focused than general apps that track tasks.

-###Learning Goals
-+ Learn how to use React Native
-+ Become comfortable using other site's APIs
-+ Make a clean and responsive site

 ##Market Research
 ###Alternative Mobile Apps